BardicDefense/purple-hack/spells.md

 #### Counterspell

-_Abjuration (R: Short, D: Instant)_ A caster can always pick this spell (if prepared) as their declared spell in response to an enemy casting a spell, replacing any other declared spell.
+_Abjuration (R: Short, D: Instant)_
+A caster can always pick this spell (if prepared) as their declared spell in response to an enemy casting a spell, replacing any other declared spell.
 In the Magic Phase, before spells are resolved, the dispeller and the enemy each make a dispel check: roll 1d6 + caster level + rank of the spell being cast (e.g., Counterspell will usually be 2).
 The highest result wins; ties go to the dispeller.
 If the dispeller wins, the enemy spell is disrupted.

-#### Detect Invisibility

-_Divination (R: Self, D: 1 hour)_
-The caster can see any objects or beings that are invisible, ethereal, or astral as if they were not invisible.

 #### Detect Traps